Open Data Hub logo

 Verification

-• The data connection that you added appears on the Data connections tab for the project.
+• The connection that you added appears on the Connections tab for the project.

-• If you selected a workbench, the workbench is visible in the Connected workbenches column on the Data connections tab for the project.
+• If you selected a workbench, the workbench is visible in the Connected workbenches column on the Connections tab for the project.

-You can delete data connections from your data science projects to help you remove connections that are no longer relevant to your work.
+You can delete connections that are no longer relevant to your data science project.

 Prerequisites